-Book writing is definitely one of the most difficult writing projects you can ever think of.
-Managing chapters, characters, and the flow of the story could be a nightmare if you want to organize them manually.
+Book writing is definitely one of the most challenging writing projects you can ever think of.
+Managing chapters, characters, and the story’s flow could be a nightmare if you want to organize them manually.

-A book writing software like LivingWriter can be a lifesaver for authors who write regularly.
-No matter whether you are a novelist or an academician, such software can organize your work in a safe place and provides you with enough facilities to accelerate your writing.
+Whether you are a novelist or an academician, such software can organize your work in a safe place and provide you with enough facilities to accelerate your writing.

-Such a good book writing software will not only help you to finish your book in the shortest time possible but will also provide you the tools to organize your work easily.
+Such book writing software will not only help you to finish your book in the shortest time possible but will also provide you the tools to organize your work easily.

 Is LivingWriter suitable for you?